NBlasko/bguard/README.md

 ```

 * _Description_ Creates a custom assertion that checks if a value is equal to the expected value.
-* > **Notice:** It has already been implemented in the number and string schema.
+* > **Notice:** It has already been implemented in the number, bigint and string schema.
 There is no need to use it as a custom assert.
 * _Param_ {unknown} expected The value that the received value is expected to match.
 * _Throws_ {ValidationError} If the received value does not match the expected value.
 * _Example_